karan/PlaySink/README.md

 ## TODO

+- [ ] Make a simple dashboard that usee sees after login
 - [ ] Simple user/pwd authentication using passport
-- [ ] Make a simple dashboard that use sees after login
 - [ ] Facebook authentication using passport-facebook

 ### What has been done